nruhm/diarscription/docs/reference/audio/sample-a/gold-reference.md

 [SPEAKER_00]: So it was burying the collet.

 20
-# Speaker 2 comments after the sentence about fire
 00:01:09,286 --> 00:01:15,212
-[SPEAKER_00]: Or you know, the uh, spindle head and just pulling like catching things on fire.
+[SPEAKER_00]: Or you know, the uh, the spindle head and just pulling like catching things on fire.
 [SPEAKER_02]: Oh
 [SPEAKER_00]: It was bad.